planetfederal/workshops/workshops/geoserver/intro/doc/source/styling/styles.rst

       Style file is uploaded

 #.
-Click :guilabel:`Validate` to ensure that the style is valid.

-#.
 Change the title to :guilabel:`Cities`.

    .. note:: The capital letter will help distinguish the uploaded styles from other similar-looking style names.
 The specific name isn't important though.